-- 18 The purpose of the University's instructional evaluation policy is to maintain and enhance the - 19 high quality of the academic programs at Cal State LA by assuring that all permanent faculty - 20 members meet and maintain high standards of performance as teachers, scholars, and - 21 members of the campus community.
-The policy aims to achieve this objective by establishing - 22 criteria for fair, thorough, and consistent evaluation of individual faculty members. - 23 Evaluations of tenure-track and tenured instructional faculty shall focus on the quality and - 24 effectiveness of educational performance, professional achievement, and other contributions - 25 to the University by the faculty member under review. - 26 The evaluation of an instructional faculty member is based upon a comprehensive review of the - 27 individual's qualities, achievements, and promise during the year or years included in the - 28 review period. - 29 Attention shall be given to forming a general "profile" or comprehensive estimate of the faculty - 30 member's performance and special professional interests and accomplishments. - 31 All reviews shall be based on evidence in the two-part personnel action file, which includes the - 32 permanent personnel action file (PPAF) and the working personnel action file MATERIALS - 33 SUBMITTED BY THE CANDIDATE (REFERRED TO AS the working personnel action file, WPAF).
-All - 34 evaluations will be entered into the faculty member's permanent personnel action file - 35 (PPAF).
-The permanent personnel action file (PPAF) is maintained by the University.
-Reports of
+The purpose of the University's instructional evaluation policy is to maintain and enhance the high quality of the academic programs at Cal State LA by assuring that all permanent faculty members meet and maintain high standards of performance as teachers, scholars, and members of the campus community.
+The policy aims to achieve this objective by establishing criteria for fair, thorough, and consistent evaluation of individual faculty members.

+Evaluations of tenure-track and tenured instructional faculty shall focus on the quality and effectiveness of educational performance, professional achievement, and other contributions to the University by the faculty member under review.

+The evaluation of an instructional faculty member is based upon a comprehensive review of the individual's qualities, achievements, and promise during the year or years included in the review period.

+Attention shall be given to forming a general "profile" or comprehensive estimate of the faculty member's performance and special professional interests and accomplishments.

-- 36 ALL peer observations of instruction and quantitative summaries of student opinion surveys are - 37 maintained in the PPAF.
-The candidate is responsible for providing SUBMITTING the following - 38 materials AS THEIR WPAF to their working personnel action file (WPAF) before the published - 39 date of the file closure.: FOR PERFORMANCE REVIEWS, PERMANENT FACULTY MUST SUBMIT a - 40 current curriculum vitae; a personnel accomplishments report (PAR), A NARRATIVE - 41 STATEMENT that summarizes and describes the candidate's activities and accomplishments - 42 during the period under review; and evidence of these activities and accomplishments. - 43 Although performance review for tenure is cumulative and comprehensive, evidence submitted - 44 should focus on accomplishments since the last performance review.
-Inclusion of materials - 45 previously submitted for performance review is optional.
-FOR PERIODIC EVALUATIONS, - 46 PERMANENT FACULTY MUST SUBMIT A CURRENT CURRICULUM VITAE AND A PAR; - 47 SUBMISSION OF EVIDENCE FOR ACCOMPLISHMENTS OUTLINED IN THE PAR IS OPTIONAL FOR - 48 PERIODIC EVALUATIONS.
+All reviews shall be based on evidence in the permanent personnel action file (PPAF) and materials submitted by the candidate (referred to as the working personnel action file, WPAF).
+All evaluations will be entered into the faculty member's permanent personnel action file (PPAF).
+The PPAF is maintained by the University.
+Reports of all peer observations of instruction and quantitative summaries of student opinion surveys are maintained in the PPAF.
+The candidate is responsible for submitting the following materials as their WPAF before the published date of the file closure.
+For performance reviews, permanent faculty must submit a current curriculum vitae; a personnel information form (PIF) along with a personnel accomplishments report (PAR), a narrative statement that summarizes and describes the candidate's activities and accomplishments during the period under review; and evidence of these activities and accomplishments.
+Although performance review for tenure is cumulative and comprehensive, evidence submitted should focus on accomplishments since the last performance review.
+Inclusion of materials previously submitted for performance review is optional.
+For periodic evaluations, permanent faculty must submit a current curriculum vitae and a PAR; submission of evidence for accomplishments outlined in the PAR is optional for periodic evaluations.

-49 I. Types of Evaluation
+I. Types of Evaluation